Calcutta Riverside: The Princep- Riverfront Housing

 The project won the Global Awards In Association with CNBC Asia Pacific Properties Awards for Best Development 2008.

 Budget

-Set to cost INR 1,200 crore, Calcutta Riverside is perhaps the most high-profile project to have been taken up in the city in recent years—with the possible exception of the Salim Group's 5000 acre Kolkata West International.
+Set to cost INR 1,200 crore, Calcutta Riverside is one of the most high-profile project to have been taken up in the city in recent years—with the possible exception of the Salim Group's 5000 acre Kolkata West International.

 Status

 The existing Bata girls, boys and primary school will be upgraded and a separate school on 6.65 acre and a 300-bed hospital will be built.
 Some of the trees abounding the estate have been cut down, says Dabriwal, but none that are old and deserve to be preserved, and the buildings, especially the central spine, has been designed around it.

 The IT/industrial park and mall will generate employment.
 The 1.2 kilometre riverfront will be developed with recreation facilities for residents and visitors.
 Post completion, Calcutta Riverside will give employment to 30,570 people.